dheater/al-family-of-trees/README.md

 ### Dichotomous Key

+* When the user wants to identify a tree using the dichotmous key method, they are presented with a series of questions.
+They uses swipes right or left according to the choices presented.
+Subsequent questions are presented until the key determines that the tree has been identified.

 * Mockup screen shots of example progression through key
 <img src="dichot_1_screenonly.jpg" alt="Mockup of dichotomous key screen" width="200"/>
 <img src="dichot_2_screenonly.jpg" alt="Mockup of dichotomous key screen" width="200"/>